soesandarwin2201/Portfolio_website/README.md

 # Portfolio_website
 # Desktop version

-- (This is a microverse project base learning project and I work with my coding partners and get some feedback from code reviewers.)
+- (This is a microverse project base learning project and I work with my coding partners and get some feedback from code reviewers.
+To prove that i can build landing page with html, css , javascript and bootstrap.)

 ## Build with
 - Html